 When you first start caring about ingredients in your Korean Skincare products, or beauty products in general, the names can be overwhelming with words bleeding into each other.
 There are some products with a “clean” ingredients list, i.e. only a few ingredients that are easily understood.
 Then there are those that look like a mini chemistry thesis.
 So how are those ingredients categorized?
-In this post we will try to demystify the different types of skincare ingredients, and make it simpler to understand.
+Well in this post, we’d like to demystify the different types of skincare ingredients, and try to make it simpler to understand.

 All skincare ingredients can be divided into 3 types:

-Functional ingredients usually appear in the beginning of the list of ingredients and are usually in concentrations greater than 1% in the product.
+Functional ingredients appear in the beginning of the list of ingredients and are usually in concentrations greater than 1% in the product.
 E.g. Water is usually high up on a list of ingredients, so it’s safe to assume that out of 100% of all the ingredients in a product, water makes up more than 1% of the product and will therefore appear higher on the label.
-This doesn’t mean that all ingredients that are at the top of the list are effective, as mentioned it would have to be in a specific concentration to be considered effective.
-It just means that the product contains that specific ingredient, but if the concentration is too low, then it’s not a functional ingredient, but rather a claim ingredient.

 Some functional ingredients can also double up as an aesthetic modifiers.